 At St John’s Church, Birkenhead Robert Hope-Jones gained his first experience in organ-building.
 For instance, he managed to improve the electric action and movable console.
 He was helped by choirmen and boys, who worked far into the night, certain of these men and boys later occupying positions with the Hope-Jones Organ Company.

-Working for a telephone company, Robert Hope-Jones created a method for increasing the power of the human voice which was later used in phonographs and other voice-producing machines.
+Working for a telephone company, Robert Hope-Jones created a method for increasing the power of the human voice, which was later used in phonographs and other voice-producing machines.
 Hope-Jones further invented the diaphone, which was later used by the Canadian Government for its fog signal stations and, in a modified form, also adapted to the church organ.
 However, around 1889, Hope-Jones resigned from his position in order to further improve the church organ.
 He hired organ-builders to create his inventions but later entered the field as an organ-builder himself.
 He was supported by the chairman of the Royal Academy of Music Thomas Threlfall as well as J. Martin White, Member of Parliament.
 After only one year, Robert Hope-Jones had set himself up in business to build electric organs.
 His company built more than 100 church organs in the United Kingdom before emigrating to the United States.

 Hope-Jones joined the Skinner Company in Boston as vice president.
 There he constructed and placed a fine organ in Park Church, Elmira, New York.
 Hope-Jones also became acquainted with Jervis Langdon who was treasurer of the Elmira Chamber of Commerce.
 Lagdon secured the industry for his city by organizing a corporation to build exclusively Hope-Jones organs.
 The Hope-Jones Organ Company built around 40 organs, for instance the organ in the great auditorium at Ocean Grove, New Jersey.
 In 1914, Robert Hope-Jones merged his organ company with Rudolph Wurlitzer.

 The largest and most complete example of Hope-Jones in the UK is the partially restored 1901 organ at Battersea Old Town Hall, now the home of Battersea Arts Centre.
 The organ at the Great Auditorium in Ocean Grove, New Jersey, built by Hope-Jones in 1908, has most of its original Hope-Jones ranks still intact and playable, although it has been vastly enlarged since then.
+Overall, he built 246 organs between 1887 and 1911 and his company employed 112 workers at its peak.

 References and Further Reading: